-For each fiscal year, the GSC may establish a non-mandatory annual aspirational percentage goal for overall M/WBE prime and subcontract participation on SBBC professional services contracts.
+For each fiscal year, the GSC may establish a non-mandatory annual aspirational percentage goal for overall MBE/WBE prime and subcontract participation on SBBC professional services contracts.

-This annual Aspirational Goal for M/WBE participation in SBBC professional services contracts has initially been established at sixty-two percent (62%) MBE prime contract participation and eight percent (8%) WBE prime contract participation and fifty-eight percent (58%) MBE subcontract participation and nine percent (9%) WBE subcontract participation based upon the industry availability estimates in accordance with the District's 2015 Disparity Study findings.
+This annual Aspirational Goal for MBE/WBE participation in SBBC professional services contracts has initially been established at thirty-six percent (36%) MBE contract participation (5%) African American, (22%) Asian American, (9%) Hispanic American) MBE contract participation and twenty-nine percent (29%) WBE contract participation based upon the industry availability estimates in accordance with the District's 2023KIR Disparity Study Update findings.

-This annual Aspirational Goal is to be reviewed on an annual basis for potential adjustment by the GSC based upon the District's relative M/WBE availability data to be collected by the SBBC through its CBR system once established for at least one (1) year and the utilization of M/WBEs.
+This annual Aspirational Goal is to be reviewed on an annual basis for potential adjustment by the GSC based upon the School District's relative MBE/WBE availability data to be collected by the SBBC through its CBR system once established for at least one (1) year and the utilization of MBE/WBEs.

-Annual Aspirational Goals are not to be routinely applied to individual solicitations but are intended to serve as a benchmark against which to measure the overall effectiveness of the SDOP policy on an annual basis and to gauge the need for future adjustments to the mix and aggressiveness of race-conscious and race-neutral remedies and APIs being applied pursuant to this Policy.
+Annual Aspirational Goals are not to be routinely applied to individual solicitations but are intended to serve as a benchmark against which to measure the overall effectiveness of the SDOP policy on an annual basis and to gauge the need for future adjustments to the mix and aggressiveness of raceconscious and race-neutral remedies and APIs being applied pursuant to this Policy.

-M/WBE annual Aspirational Goals may be stated only in those SBBC solicitations that do not contain contract-specific S/M/WBE goals, and when provided, shall be advisory only, and must also be accompanied by the full definition of the term as stated in this Policy.
+MBE/WBE annual Aspirational Goals may be stated only in those SBBC solicitations that do not contain contract-specific E/S/M/V/WBE goals, and when provided, shall be advisory only, and must also be accompanied by the full definition of the term as stated in this Policy.

 b.
-M/WBE Evaluation Preference for "Best Value" RFPs
+MBE/WBE Evaluation Preference for "Best Value" RFPs

-Under this Program element, the GSC may establish an M/WBE prime contractor capacity-building initiative to enhance long-term competition and to provide the SBBC with its "Best Value" on professional services contracts in accordance with Florida law.
-The GSC may reserve from fifteen percent up to a maximum of twenty percent (15%-20%) of the total available evaluation points for award to a respondent that is a certified M/WBE firm.
-Out of those fifteen to twenty percent (15%-20%) of the total evaluation preference points, the GSC may limit M/WBE bidders that have prior experience performing work on behalf of SBBC to half of the evaluation preference points seven and a half to ten percent (7.5%-10%) out of the total fifteen to twenty percent (15%-20%) evaluation preference points that are reserved for M/WBE firms.
-M/WBEs that have never before received SBBC work, may be eligible for the entire fifteen to twenty percent (15%-20%) of reserved M/WBE evaluation preference points.
-Alternatively, the GSC may, at its discretion, reserve all of the fifteen to twenty percent (15%-20%) of evaluation preference points for those M/WBE firms that have never previously performed any professional services work on behalf of the SBBC.
-An M/WBE prime contractor that is awarded a prime contract under this program element may not subcontract more than forty-nine percent (49%) of the contract value to a non-M/WBE firm.
-In determining whether the M/WBE Evaluation Preference for "Best Value" RFPs should be applied to a particular contract, the GSC shall consider: a) the relative availability of M/WBEs, with a preference for at least three (3) M/WBEs that are likely to bid as a prime contractor for the contract; and b) the degree of underutilization of the M/WBEs in the specific industry categories.
+Under this Program element, the GSC may establish an MBE/WBE prime contractor capacity-building initiative to enhance long-term competition and to provide SBBC with its "Best Value" on professional services contracts in accordance with Florida law.
+The GSC may reserve from fifteen percent up to a maximum of twenty percent (15%-20%) of the total available evaluation points for award to a respondent that is a certified MBE/WBE firm.
+Out of those fifteen to twenty percent (15%-20%) of the total evaluation preference points, the GSC may limit MBE/WBE bidders that have prior experience performing work on behalf of SBBC to half of the evaluation preference points seven and a half to ten percent (7.5%-10%) out of the total fifteen to twenty percent (15%-20%) evaluation preference points that are reserved for MBE/WBE firms.
+MBE/WBEs that have never before received SBBC work, may be eligible for the entire fifteen to twenty percent (15%-20%) of reserved MBE/WBE evaluation preference points.
+Alternatively, the GSC may, at its discretion, reserve all of the fifteen to twenty percent (15%-20%) of evaluation preference points for those M/WBE firms that have never previously performed any professional services work on behalf of SBBC.
+An MBE/WBE prime contractor that is awarded a prime contract under this program element may not subcontract more than forty-nine percent (49%) of the contract value to a non-MBE/WBE firm.
+In determining whether the MBE/WBE Evaluation Preference for "Best Value" RFPs should be applied to a particular contract, the GSC shall consider: a) the relative availability of MBE/WBEs, with a preference for at least three (3) MBE/WBEs that are likely to bid as a prime contractor for the contract; and b) the degree of underutilization of the MBE/WBEs in the specific industry categories.

 c.
-M/WBE Subcontracting Program for Professional Services
+MBE/WBE Subcontracting Program for Professional Services